 Dyslexia is a common learning disability that leads students to seek the help of a tutor.
 While dyslexia makes learning difficult, it usually isn’t enough to qualify for tax-deductible tutoring.
-However, if you can prove that dyslexia “markedly restricts mental functions necessary for everyday life” (Government of Canada) and receive written consent from a medical professional, tutoring will be tax-deductible.
+However, if you can receive written consent from a medical professional, tutoring will be tax deductible.

 Other Forms of Funding

 In British Columbia, children on the autism spectrum are eligible for funding that can be put toward tutoring.
 Up to $6,000 is available every year for educational purposes and other services.
-Other provinces might have similar programs, so do some research to see what is available in your area.
+Other provinces might have similar programs, so do some research or speak to an accountant to see what is available in your area.

 We’re Here for You

 At Tutoring…With a Twist*, we’re invested in our twisted families.
 We care deeply about the success of our students, and we’re prepared to help you on your journey through life, no matter what that journey looks like.
 If you have any questions regarding funding or absolutely anything else, feel free to contact us.
 We’d love to hear from you!